Where the Vanderbilts summered and the rest of America still aspires. Newport does not perform luxury, it inherited it.

 Private back garden above the Atlantic.
 The concierge knows the choreography.

-A Vanderbilt residence reborn under Auberge — Newport's most polished downtown property.
+A 33-room Vanderbilt residence reborn under Auberge, Newport's most polished downtown property.

-Twenty themed suites perched directly above the Atlantic — the only true ocean-view luxury hotel on the Cliff Walk.
+Twenty individually styled rooms above the Atlantic; a double Forbes Five-Star and Michelin Two Key, the only true ocean-view luxury hotel on the Cliff Walk.

-The grande dame of Bellevue Avenue since 1926 — Newport's most reliable wedding host.
+The 1926 grande dame of Bellevue Avenue, reopened May 2026 after a centennial renovation; Newport's most reliable wedding host.

-The most fun hotel in town — coastal-design rooms, year-round pool culture, near Easton's Beach.
+The most fun hotel in town, coastal-design rooms, a seasonal pool scene, near Easton's Beach.

-Eighty-four rooms on its own private wharf — the most central waterfront walking address downtown.
+Eighty-four rooms on its own wharf, the most central waterfront walking address downtown.

-A converted 1890s sawmill of twenty-three suites — the closest thing Newport has to a true historic inn.
+A converted 19th-century mill of twenty-three suites, the closest thing Newport keeps to a true historic inn.

-Bellevue Avenue is the historic luxury spine — Hotel Viking sits at its head, the mansions stretch south, and the address still carries weight.
+Bellevue Avenue is the historic luxury spine, Hotel Viking sits at its head, the mansions stretch south, and the address still carries weight.
 Stay here if you want walking access to The Breakers, The Elms, Marble House, and the northern entry to the Cliff Walk.
-Downtown Newport, around Thames Street and the wharves, is the cobblestone-and-restaurant district — Hammetts Hotel, Forty 1° North, and The Vanderbilt all walk to dinner without a car.
-Goat Island, a short causeway off downtown, gives you 360-degree harbor views — Gurney's and Newport Harbor Island Resort both occupy it.
-Ocean Drive, the dramatic ten-mile coastal loop south of Bellevue, is where you stay when seclusion matters more than walkability — Castle Hill Inn occupies its own peninsula here.
-Easton's Beach, on the eastern edge, is where The Wayfinder and The Chanler sit — closest to the surf, the southern Cliff Walk entry, and the only properties in town with sand at their feet.
+Downtown Newport, around Thames Street and the wharves, is the cobblestone-and-restaurant district, Hammetts Hotel, Forty 1° North, and The Vanderbilt all walk to dinner without a car.
+Goat Island, a short causeway off downtown, gives you 360-degree harbor views; Newport Harbor Island Resort (the former Gurney's, and the Hyatt before that) is the single resort that occupies it.
+Ocean Drive, the dramatic ten-mile coastal loop south of Bellevue, is where you stay when seclusion matters more than walkability, Castle Hill Inn occupies its own peninsula here.
+Easton's Beach, on the eastern edge, is where The Wayfinder and The Chanler sit, closest to the surf, the southern Cliff Walk entry, and the only properties in town with sand at their feet.

 Newport is genuinely expensive in summer.
-Castle Hill Inn peaks at $1,200–$2,500 per night for a Harbor House suite in July and August, with two-night minimums most weekends.
-The Vanderbilt and The Chanler run $850–$1,800 in peak; Hotel Viking and Forty 1° North hold the $550–$900 mid-luxury bracket.
-The Wayfinder, Hammetts, and Newport Harbor Island Resort start around $400–$650 in summer.
-Rates drop 30–50% from November through April, when many hotels run shoulder-season packages and several Bellevue Avenue properties close entirely.
-Wedding-weekend block rates and Folk/Jazz Festival weekends sit at the top of the curve — book those nine to twelve months ahead.
+Castle Hill Inn peaks at $1,200, $2,500 per night for a Harbor House suite in July and August, with two-night minimums most weekends.
+The Vanderbilt and The Chanler run $850, $1,800 in peak; Hotel Viking (reopened May 2026 from $499) and Forty 1° North hold the roughly $500, $900 mid-luxury bracket.
+The Wayfinder, Hammetts, and Newport Harbor Island Resort start around $400, $650 in summer.
+Rates drop 30, 50% from November through April, when many hotels run shoulder-season packages and several Bellevue Avenue properties close entirely.
+Wedding-weekend block rates and Folk/Jazz Festival weekends sit at the top of the curve, book those nine to twelve months ahead.

 Other destinations worth your consideration.